thejdev/obsgynae.com.au-old/pages/02.TheObsGynaePod/02.physiological-changes-in-pregnancy-part-one/podcast-episode.md

 ---
 subtitle: 'Alterations in physiology that occur in pregnancy'
-title: ' Physiological Changes in Pregnancy – Part One'
+title: ' The ObsGynaePod Ep 002: Physiological Changes in Pregnancy – Part One'
 podcast:
     audio:
         local: